pokimane-viewer/F35_feasibilty_study_by_bo_in_20_min_if_not_harassed/README.md

+# Pete I'll fly this "up your ass" once I'm done and could verify; otherwise this propositional logic table fails.
+Now I'm not sure whether it's posssible to reduce something down to pre-existing CUDA kernels of a propositional logic table only.

 # I'm 'lying' about getting hacked and also unable to control my own devices now; I was "outsmarted" by this "tactic" EXACTLY

 import math